papersubmission2022potsdam/EDBT2024/README.md

 Dema
   - Node Id:
     - The id of the node that is deployed with Dema.
-  - Query Number:
-    - How many queries are processed simultaneously.
   - Query Modes:
     - The query mode is to choose the query pattern that is set into query generation file.
   - Generator Thread Number: